scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 A *class* is similar to a JavaScript class, and is generally intended for use in OOP style applications (though they can also be used in FP code), and *case classes* have additional features that make them very useful in FP style applications.

 The following example shows how to create several types as enumerations, and then defines an OOP-style `Pizza` class.
-At the end a `Pizza` instance is created and used:
+At the end, a `Pizza` instance is created and used:

 ```scala
 // create some enumerations that the Pizza class will use